Last Updated on May 6, 2020.

 All of our programs were designed intentionally to make travel the path of least resistance to a college degree.
 Here’s how we walk the walk:

-Taking Accessibility to the Next Level: Latin America Opportunity Grant
+Taking Accessibility to the Next Level: The Verto Education Opportunity Grant

 While we’ve built accessibility into the nature of all of our semesters, we are so excited to take our efforts towards inclusion to the next level through our Opportunity Grant.

-We are now able to significantly lower the cost of a Verto Latin America semester by using a combination of Federal Financial Aid through a Pell Grant and need-based financial aid provided by Verto Education.
+We are now able to significantly lower the cost of the Verto Latin America and Hawaii semesters by using a combination of Federal Financial Aid through a Pell Grant and need-based financial aid provided by Verto Education.

-All students who apply and are admitted to the Latin America semester, and who apply for financial aid, will be eligible to be reviewed for the Verto Education Latin America Opportunity Grant.
+All students who apply and are admitted to the Latin America or Hawaii semesters, and who apply for financial aid, will be eligible to be reviewed for the Verto Education Opportunity Grant.
 This is a need-based grant and eligibility can be determined by filing a FAFSA.

-For those who receive the grant, the cost of the semester can be reduced to as low as $8k.
+For those who receive the grant, the cost of the Latin America and Hawaii semesters can be reduced to as low as $5k and $13k respectively.
 Considering that the average cost of study abroad has been found to hover around $18,000 per semester, our Opportunity Grant is an exceptional opportunity to make study abroad more accessible.